cvillad/mi-bodega/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+To run this project you will need to have:

-* System dependencies
+* Ruby-3.0.1

-* Configuration
+* PostgreSQL

+Locate in the project path and run:

-* Database creation
+* bundle install

-* Database initialization
+* rails db:create

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails db:migrate

-* ...
+* rails s